 |Big Daddy Kudu was blocking the view of the first little rental car.|

-Yesterday, when I was cutting up a variety of vegetables in order to roast them as a side dish for last night’s dinner, I saved all the scraps hoping to share them with any animal visitors who may stop by.
+Yesterday, when I was cutting up various vegetables to roast them as a side dish for last night’s dinner, I saved all the scraps hoping to share them with any animal visitors who may stop by.

 |Tom was tossing out carrot chunks along with the pellets.

 Well, then…here’s the little car story.
 Today is Thursday.
-On Monday afternoon I noticed I had a Skype message from a South Africa phone number which was odd.
-We have a local SIM card in my phone and could receive phone calls but for some odd reason, we can’t ever hear it ring.
+On Monday afternoon, I noticed I had a Skype message from a South Africa phone number which was odd.
+We have a local SIM card in my phone and could receive phone calls, but we can’t even hear it ring for some bizarre reason.
 Our local friends reach us using “Messenger.”

-As a result, we don’t give out the SIM card’s phone number when we’re asked for a local phone number.
-We don’t keep our cell phones handy during the day until bedtime when we both use them for late night reading.
-Thus, the number we provided for the car rental facility in Nelspruit was our Nevada based Skype number with a 702 area code.
+We don’t keep our cell phones handy during the day until bedtime, when we both use them for late-night reading.
+As a result, we don’t give out the SIM card’s phone number when asked for a local phone number.
+Thus, the number we provided for the car rental facility in Nelspruit was our Nevada-based Skype number with a 702 area code.

 When I listened to the message, I was frustrated.
-They said they’d “sold” the little car and we were supposed to bring it back to Nelspruit where they’d give us a different car.
+They said they’d “sold” the little car, and we were supposed to bring it back to Nelspruit, where they’d give us a different vehicle.
 There was no way we were interested in driving for three hours (round trip) to accommodate their request.

 |All nine of them clamored by the veranda as we tossed pellets and vegetable scraps we’d been saving for this very purpose.|

 When we explained how far away we were and there was no way we were willing to drive that far so they could sell the car, they said they’d get back to us.
 That call never came.
 We returned the car when the contract ended.
 See our story about that scenario here.

 |The baby in this dazzle is shown in the back.|